 What makes this case of particular interest is that Telia, as far as we know, is one of the few (or the only) company in the Scandinavian context that has visibly adapted the formal guidance from regulators in the US and UK with regards to the implementation of an effective compliance program and adequate procedures.
-Even if the company later had a dialogue with the authorities Telia did initiate the practical implementation of this guidance prior to any formal contact from the authorities.
+Even if the company now is in a dialogue with the authorities Telia did initiate the practical implementation of this guidance prior to any formal contact from the authorities.
 The formal guidance from the regulators is more of conceptual character and perhaps originally developed for a cultural and legal context different from the Scandinavian context.
 As such, it is interesting to understand and learn how this formal guidance was applied in practice and which consequences this had for the day to day operational work.
 In this respect the Telia case, and the actions initiated by the board and management, can be helpful to understand how to practically apply E&C in a Scandinavian company.
-Worth noting though, is that change programs are necessarily embedded in institutionalized practices, with inertia, resistance and friction as common characteristics.
-The case of Telia is no exception.
+The work with E&C is within Telia described as Responsible Business, and this case focus on describing how a framework for responsible business was designed, adapted and managed.